sjhatfield/sjhatfield.github.io/_posts/2020-08-17-Kaggle-melanoma-local-CNNs.md

 ## Software

 I will be using PyTorch for the neural network implementation.
 The Python file where I create the networks and key functions required for training can be found [here](https://github.com/sjhatfield/kaggle-melanoma-2020/blob/master/src/models/model.py).
+Torchvision and PIL are used for image augmentations.

 ## Model Parameters

-Despite using a relatively standard training, validation, testing strategy with fairly standard architectures there are still a number of paramters to be chosen for fitting.
+Despite using a relatively standard training, validation, testing strategy with fairly standard architectures, there are still a number of parameters to be chosen.
 My choices with justification come next.

 ### Model Architecture

 The architectures that I used on my local machine were Alexnet and Resnet18.
 These are fairly small convolutional neural networks, in the sense of the number of parameters to be trained.
 Once I moved the computation to the cloud, I used EfficientNets.
 I will briefly explain the idea behind them from the paper [EfficientNet: Rethinking Model Scaling for Convolutional Neural Networks](https://arxiv.org/abs/1905.11946).
 The authors, Mingxing Tan and Quoc V. Le, performed an architecture search where they scaled the three main measurements that determine the size of a network using the same scaling constant.
 The three dimensions of convolutional neural networks they scaled were:

-* Width: the width or number of channels of each layer in the network
+* Width: the number of channels of each layer in the CNN
-* Depth: the number of layers in the convolutional neural network
+* Depth: the number of layers in the CNN
-* Resolution: this effectively the size of the images fed into the model
+* Resolution: this is effectively the size of the images fed into the model

-By first finding an efficient baseline network EfficientNet-B0 they then scaled it larger and larger to achieve greater performance on ImageNet.
+By first finding an efficient baseline network EfficientNet-B0 (based on MobileNetV2), they then scaled it larger and larger to achieve greater performance on ImageNet, using constants for each of width, height and depth in a principled way.
 Their basline network EfficientNet-B0 has around one fifth the number of parameters as ResNet-50 but higher accuracy.
 As a result of their paper, they found EfficientNet acritectures from B0 to B7 increasing in size and accuracy.
-For example, EfficientNet-B7 has around one eighth the number of parameters as GPipe, the previously best performing CNN on ImageNet.
+For example, EfficientNet-B7 has around one eighth the number of parameters as GPipe, the previously best performing CNN on ImageNet, yet outperforms it to achieve at the time state of the art performance.

 So EfficientNets are not only more efficient than other networks commonly used, they are often more accurate.
 This made them a common choice in the competition amongst competitiors.

 ### Batch Size

 This is the number of images sent to the network together for training.
 Generally, the higher the batch size the better so I sent as many could be handled by the GPU or CPU at once.
-For the larger networks I trained this had to be eigher 16 or 32 iamges.
+For the larger networks I trained this had to be eigher 16 or 32 images.

 ### Loss Function